odis-labs/order/README.md

 ## Documentation

-The documentation and API reference is generated from the source interfaces.
+The documentation and API reference is generated from the source interfaces and can be consulted both online and offline:

 - [Online API Reference](http://odis.io/compare/Compare)
 - Offline API Reference: `odig doc compare`